moranant/attacking_distributed_learning/readme.md

 In order to see the parameters for the experiments just use `main.py -h` We use python 3, and we build upon pytorch.

-Unfortunately, the code for training CIFAR100 over GPU (CPU is too slow) was not ready to be shared.

 For backdooring (-b option), you can either use "No" backdooring, "Pattern" backdooring for changing the top-left 5*5 to the max intensity as described in the paper, or an index for the specific index of the image from the dataset to behave as a backdoor sample.

 ## Authors